-My moms jewelry box for sure!
-My mom had this amazing, spacious vanity area in our house, and her and my dad would get dressed up on Saturday nights for their date night.
-I loved watching her put on her glamorous oversized shoulder padded outfits and her fun real and costume jewelry.
+My mom's jewelry box for sure!
+My mom had this amazing, spacious vanity area in our house, and she and my dad would get dressed up on Saturday nights for their date night.
+I loved watching her put on her glamorous oversized shoulder-padded outfits and her fun real and costume jewelry.
 She mixed the two in a way that was so fun to watch.
-I have a vivid memory of her oversized clip on earings, she had so many pairs but one in particular reminded me of what pirates should have in their treasure chests.
-They clanged when she walked and I would always try them on, but they weighed so much they would slide right off my little 7 year old ears.
+I have a vivid memory of her oversized clip-on earrings, she had so many pairs but one, in particular, reminded me of what pirates should have in their treasure chests.
+They clanged when she walked and I would always try them on, but they weighed so much they would slide right off my little 7-year-old ears.
 I wonder if she still has them…

 WHAT IS YOUR FAVORITE PIECE IN YOUR JEWELRY BOX?

 My engagement ring - it’s gorgeous and my husband picked it all on his own.
 I was 24 and he was 26 and he surprised me on a cliff during a dinner in Sagres Portugal - I truly treasure it.
 I can still remember the feeling I had the first time he put it on my finger every time I wear it.

 I am so in love with my Soucie Tassel earrings I got at Show Me Your Mumu, I have them in two colors.

 I have a fun infinity ring from Bauble Bar in rose gold that everyone thinks is adorned with real diamonds!
 I get so many compliments on it and wear it regularly.
 The piece has an edgy-ness to it that goes with my style.